painless-software/painless-continuous-delivery/{{cookiecutter.project_slug}}/README.rst

 Open your web browser at http://localhost:8000 to see the application you're developing.
 Log output will be displayed in the terminal, as usual.

+For running tests, linting, security checks, etc. see instructions in the `tests/ <tests/README.rst>`_ folder.

 {% if cookiecutter.container_platform == 'APPUiO' -%}
 Initial Setup (APPUiO + GitLab)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^